-PureTech Health plc (Nasdaq: PRTC, LSE: PRTC) ("PureTech" or the "Company") today announces its half-yearly results for the six months ended June 30, 2021.
+PureTech Health plc (Nasdaq: PRTC, LSE: PRTC) ("PureTech" or the "Company") today announces its halfyearly results for the six months ended June 30, 2021.
 PureTech is a clinical-stage biotherapeutics company dedicated to discovering, developing and commercializing highly differentiated medicines for devastating diseases, including inflammatory, fibrotic and immunological conditions, intractable cancers, lymphatic and gastrointestinal diseases and neurological and neuropsychological disorders, among others.
 The Company has created a broad and deep pipeline through the expertise of its experienced research and development team and its extensive network of scientists, clinicians and industry leaders.
 This pipeline, which is being advanced both internally and through PureTech's Founded Entities3, is comprised of 25 therapeutics and therapeutic candidates, including 15 that are clinical stage and two that have received both U.S. Food and Drug Administration (FDA) clearance and European marketing authorization.
-The following information will be filed on Form 6-K with the United States Securities and Exchange Commission and is also available at https://investors.puretechhealth.com/financials-fillings/reports.
+The following information will be filed on Form 6-K with the United States Securities and Exchange Commission and is also available at https://investors.puretechhealth.com/financialsfilings/reports.

-- 1. PureTech Level Cash and Cash equivalents as of June 30, 2021 represent cash and cash equivalents held at PureTech Health plc and its wholly-owned subsidiaries only.
-Please refer to the Financial Review section of this report for additional detail. - 2.
-Consolidated Cash and cash equivalents as of June 30, 2021 represent cash and cash equivalents of \$439.8 million as shown on the Consolidated Statements of Financial Position. - 3.
+- 2. Consolidated Cash and cash equivalents as of June 30, 2021 represent cash and cash equivalents of \$439.8 million as shown on the Consolidated Statements of Financial Position. - 3.
 While PureTech maintains ownership of equity interests in its Founded Entities, the Company does not, in all cases, maintain control over these entities (by virtue of (i) majority voting control and (ii) the right to elect representation to the entities' boards of directors) or direct the management and development efforts for these entities.
 Consequently, not all such entities are consolidated in the Company's financial statements.
-Where PureTech maintains control, the entity is referred to as a Controlled Founded Entity in this report and is not consolidated in the Company's financial statements.
-As of June 30, 2021, PureTech's Controlled Founded Entities included Follica Incorporated, Vedanta Biosciences, Inc., Sonde Health, Inc. and Entrega, Inc., and PureTech's Non-Controlled Founded Entities included Gelesis, Inc., Karuna Therapeutics, Inc., Akili Interactive Labs, Inc. and Vor Biopharma Inc. Relevant ownership interests for Founded Entities were calculated on a diluted basis (as opposed to a voting basis) as of June 30, 2021, including outstanding shares, options and warrants, but excluding unallocated shares authorized to be issued pursuant to equity incentive plans.
-Vedanta ownership was calculated on a diluted basis as of June 30, 2021.
+Where PureTech maintains control, the entity is referred to as a Controlled Founded Entity in this report and is consolidated in the financial statements.
+Where PureTech does not maintain control, the entity is referred to as a Non-Controlled Founded Entity in this report and is not consolidated in the Company's financial statements.
+A where PureTech does not maintain control, the entity is referred to as a Non-Controlled Founded Entities included Follica Incorporated, Vedanta Biosciences, Inc., Sonde Health, Inc. and Entrega, Inc., and PureTech's Non-Controlled Founded Entities included Gelesis, Inc., Karuna Therapeutics, Inc., Akili Interactive Labs, Inc. and Vor Biopharma Inc. Relevant ownership interests for Founded Entities were calculated on a diluted basis (as opposed to a voting basis) as of June 30, 2021, including outstanding shares, options and warrants, but excluding unallocated shares authorized to be issued pursuant to equity incentive plans.
+Vedanta ownership was calculated on a diluted basis as of Jule (2021).
+For each of Karuna and Vor, ownership was calculated on an outstanding voting share basis as of June 30, 2021.